In response to my

 enforce it according to its terms...

-with the meaning commonly attributed to them.
+them.
 To cause a woman or girl to be

 transported for the purposes of debauchery, and for an immoral purpose,